guillec/jobs_view/README.md

-jobs_view
+The jobs_view
 =========

-Simple admin panel for DelayedJobs
+A simple admin panel for DelayedJobs

+= Features
+- View all your jobs
+- View failed jobs
+- Ability to delete jobs